 If you have forgotten what my master bedroom looked like….well….here it is:

 GAH!
 I am little embarrassed at how is used to look.
 But hey, life is life, and sometimes its just not pretty, or clean, or anything.
 It just is what it is.

-My Farmhouse Master Bedroom!
+My Farmhouse Bedroom!

 Okay so there were a few changes!
 The whole room got a completely different traffic pattern, layout, and there is storage and function galore, as well as a few pretty things.
 Well, a lot of pretty things.

 Here’s a snippet of things we did to create our dream farmhouse bedroom:

 - New floors